Sinoceratops: Classification

 Sinoceratops was assigned to the taxon Centrosaurinae, as a basal member by Xu et al. (2010) based on characteristics present in the skull.
 Sinoceratops bears several characteristics that resemble features in chasmosaurines, blurring the distinction between the Centrosaurinae and Chasmosaurinae.
 According to Xu e.a. the basal position of Sinoceratops indicates that ceratopsids originated in Asia.
 Sinoceratops however, shares a number of features with advanced centrosaurines such as Centrosaurus and Styracosaurus that are not seen in primitive centrosaurines like Diabloceratops, including a well-developed nose horn and reduced brow horns.
 The implication might be that this genus represents a lineage that invaded Asia from North America through Beringia.

 The cladogram below represents a phylogenetic analysis by Chiba et al. (2017):

 Paleoecology

-Sinoceratops is known from the Hongtuya Formation of southern China.
+Sinoceratops is known from the Xingezhuang Formation of eastern China.
 It is known from skull material.
 Alongside it, in the formation, lived Shantungosaurus, a very common hadrosaurid to which most of the material has been assigned, Zhuchengtyrannus, an Asian tyrannosaurid related to Tarbosaurus, Zhuchengceratops, an Asian leptoceratopsid, and Huaxiaosaurus, a possible older individual of Shantungosaurus.